varunpal72/churros/CONTRIBUTING.md

 // Attempts to call a POST to the given API with the given payload and validates the response matches the given schema tester.test.create(api, payload, schema)

+// Creates an object from the given payload, and then searches for that object using the CE where clause by the specified
+// field that is passed in.
+For example, if 'id' is passed in then it will end up calling GET {api}?where=id='{idThatWasJustCreated}' tester.test.search(api, payload, field)

 // DOCS COMING SOON
 tester.test.paginate
 ```